 - 10.1 All Souls School is committed to providing children with a safe environment, in which they can learn.
-We take safer recruitment seriously and all staff are subject to the following checks; - Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (two references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disgualification Under the Childcare Act 2006 checks (as required). - Verification on the candidate's mental and physical fitness may also be checked. - 10.2 A record of all checks on members of staff will be held on the Single Central Record. - 10.3 All new members of staff will be required to obtain DBS clearance.
-All Souls School reserves the right

-- to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children and may ask candidates to be registered on the DBS update service. - 10.4 At least one member of every interview panel will have undergone Safer Recruitment training which will be refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals beyond what is required. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and risk assessed. - 10.7 All safer recruitment practices at All Souls comply with Keeping Children Safe in Education (September 2021).
-See Part 3 of Keeping Children Safe in Education (September 2021) for further information. - 10.8 See Safer Recruitment policy for further details.
+We take safer recruitment seriously and all staff are subject to the following checks; - Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (two references required); - Professional qualifications check ; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required). - Verification on the candidate's mental and physical fitness may also be sought. - 10.2 A record of all checks completed for members of staff will be recorded on the Single Central Record. - 10.3 All new members of staff will be required to obtain DBS clearance.
+All Souls School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children and may ask candidates to be registered on the DBS update service. - 10.4 At least one member of every interview panel will have undergone Safer Recruitment training which will be refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and risk assessed. - 10.7 All safer recruitment practices at All Souls comply with Keeping Children Safe in Education (September 2023).
+See Part 3 of Keeping Children Safe in Education (September 2022) for further information.